 I'm meeting with a friend tomorrow afternoon for a few beers and something to eat, and I'm drawing a complete blank! [more inside]

 Going camping, responsible for lunches.
 Need ideas.
 Googling primarily gives me chili and hot dogs.
 Ideally, I would like tasty, protein-rich lunch ideas (sandwiches are perfectly acceptable and maybe even desirable) made from ingredients that can be kept at room temperature and which have minimal cleanup. [more inside]

+So some friends of mine, who have a two-year-old, are coming to visit me this weekend in Williamsburg, Brooklyn.
+I don't have kids, but I know there are a lot of kids in the neighborhood, so I know there has to be some kid-friendly dining options.
 I only moved in to the neighborhood about a month ago, so I have not had time to explore.
 Ideally I'd like to find a bunch of kid-friendly restaurants in the neighborhood and send the kid's mom a list of them so that she can pick one out.
 Any recommendations?

 Hi, I'm flying in to Syracuse for a wedding in Brewerton this weekend.
 We'll be eating some breakfasts and lunches at restaurants.
 Where should we go?
 We like all sorts of cuisines and would like to have some tasty food at fun places.

 Wise hive mind, My partner is graduating from law school this May, and we need to find a nice restaurant to eat lunch at following the ceremony.
 Within 20 minutes driving distance from Flushing, Queens, preferred, 30 minutes max for something great. [more inside]